-The limits of deficient areas requiring correction may be verified and adjusted with more accurate measurement methods, including survey instruments, upon approval by the Engineer at no cost to the Department.
+The limits of deficient areas requiring correction may be verified and adjusted with more accurate measurement methods, including survey instruments, upon approval of the Engineer and at no cost to the Department.

-Should the Contractor wish to have any corrections waived, submit a request to the Engineer for approval.
-The Engineer may waive the corrections at no reduction in payment if the deficiencies are sufficiently separated so as not to affect the overall traffic safety, surface drainage and ride quality characteristics of the pavement and the corrective action would unnecessarily mar the appearance of the finished pavement.
+Should the Contractor wish to have any required corrections waived, submit a request to the Engineer for approval.
+The Engineer may waive the corrections at no reduction in payment if the deficiencies are sufficiently separated so as not to affect the pavement's overall traffic safety, surface drainage, ride quality, or surface texture.

-For intersections, tapers, crossovers, transitions at the beginning and end of the project, bridge approaches and similar areas, adjust the cross slope to match the actual site conditions, or as directed by the Engineer.
+For intersections, tapers, crossovers, transitions at the beginning and end of the project, bridge approaches and similar areas, adjust the cross slope to match the actual site conditions or as directed by the Engineer.